Dr. Alex Stone, DPT, CSCS

 can you use a massage gun on your neck

-Can You use a Massage Gun on Your Neck?
+Can You Use a Massage Gun on Your Neck?
 All You Need To Know

 Can you use a massage gun on your neck?
 How can a massage gun help with the pain in your neck?
 If these are some of the questions bugging you, we’ll provide an answer in this article.
-We’ll also try to answer questions like, “are massage guns good for neck pain?”
+We’ll also try to answer questions like, “Are massage guns good for neck pain?”

 Many things can cause pain in your neck, including sitting on your computer the whole day working, exercising, or even using your smartphone for a long time (you know how addictive smartphones can be, right).

-Sometimes you just need the pain to go away without sweating it out so much.
+Sometimes, you just need the pain to go away without sweating it out so much.
 Good news…

 Ekrin B37s Neck Massager